Non-asymptotic oracle inequalities for the Lasso in high-dimensional mixture of experts: Main result

-Note that the constant $1+\kappa^{-1}$ from the upper bound in Theorem \ref{l1-OracleInequality.Ball} and $C_1$ from~\citet[Theorem 1]{montuelle2014mixture} can not be taken to be equal to $1$.
-This fact is consequential when $s_0$ does not belong to the approximation class, \ie when the model is misspecified.
-This problem also occurred in the $l_1$-oracle inequalities from \cite{Meynet:2013aa} and \cite{Devijver:2015aa}.
-Deriving an oracle inequality such that $1+ \kappa^{-1}$ can be replaced by $1$, for the Kullback--Leibler loss, is still an open problem.
-However, one way to handle this difficulty is to use the approximation capacity of the class MoE regression models (see more in \cite{nguyen2020approximationMoE,nguyen2019approximation,nguyen2020approximation,nguyen2020approximationLebesgue}).
-Indeed, if we take large enough number of mixture components, $K$, we could approximate well a wide class of densities, then the term on the first right-hand side, $\left(1 + \kappa^{-1}\right) \inf_{s_\psi \in S} \left({\kl}_n\left(s_0,s_\psi\right)+\lambda \left\|\psi^{[1,2]}\right\|_{1}\right)$, in which $S$ depends on $K$, is small for $K$ well-chosen.
+{\bf Multiplicative upper bound constant.} It is worth noting that the constant $1+\kappa^{-1}$ appearing in the upper bounds of Theorem~\ref{thm_l1_Oracle_Inequality} cannot be reduced to $1$, which is in fact the same situation as the constant from $C_1$ from~\citet[Theorem 1]{montuelle_mixture_2014}.
+Note that this problem also occurred in the $l_1$-oracle inequalities of \citet{Meynet:2013aa}, and \citet{devijver2015l1}.
+Deriving an oracle inequality such that $1+ \kappa^{-1}$ can be replaced by $1$ for the KL loss is still an open problem.

-To the best of our knowledge, Theorem 2.8 from \cite{maugis2013adaptive} is the only result in the literature which studies the minimax estimator for Gaussian mixture models.
-We believe that the establishment of such an extension to MoE regression models is not trivial.
-We hope to overcome such a challenge in the future.